diederickh/tinylib/docs/source/api.rst

          GLuint vert = rx_create_shader_from_file(GL_VERTEX_SHADER, "my_shader.vert");

-    :param GLenum: What kind of shader to create ``GL_VERTEX_SHADER``, ``GL_FRAGMENT_SHADER`` :param std::string: The filepath of the shader to load
+    :param GLenum: What kind of shader to create ``GL_VERTEX_SHADER``, ``GL_FRAGMENT_SHADER``
+    :param string: The filepath of the shader to load